Arnavion/winapi-tlb-bindgen/README.md

 ---

 Requires a new macro `UNION2!` in winapi that transmutes `self` instead of `self.$field`.
 The existing `UNION!` macro acts on the field of a struct `S` that is of a type that's a union `U`, thus it generates impls of `S` that transmute the field into one of the union variants.
 This codegen instead generates a newtype for the union and expects the `UNION2!` macro to generate impls for the newtype that transmute itself to the variants.

+Some changes to the existing macros are also needed.

+The winapi-0.2.patch in this repository can be applied to a clone of winapi-rs's `0.2` branch to get everything working.